-The cost apportionment that would apply in example 1 below is as follows:
+By way of further example, the cost apportionment that would apply in Example 1 below is:

 Example 1: apportionment of costs when there are single retaining walls between properties

-What happens when there is an existing retaining wall?
+What if there is an existing retaining wall?

 Example 2: existing retaining wall and subsequent fill

-The neighbour (A) who proposes to fill (after obtaining development approval and/or giving notice, if required) is responsible for the cost of the retaining wall to hold the fill.
-Owner A also has an obligation to ensure the existing retaining wall is not overloaded.
+The homeowner (A) who proposes to fill is responsible for the cost of the retaining wall to hold the fill.
+A must also ensure that the existing retaining wall is not overloaded.
 This may require piers to be sunk below the level of the existing retaining wall to maintain its integrity.

-There is an existing retaining wall my neighbour has erected, but I want to level (excavate) on my property (on the other side of the existing neighbour’s retaining wall).
+Suppose there is an existing retaining wall on a neighbouring property, but a new homeowner (B) wants to level (excavate) the property on the other side of the existing retaining wall, as shown in Example 3 below.

 Example 3: existing retaining wall and subsequent excavation

-The owner (B) seeking to excavate will be responsible for the cost of the retaining wall to support the excavation they caused and also any costs to ensure that the previous retaining wall erected by the adjoining owner (A) is adequately supported.
+The homeowner (B) seeking to excavate is responsible for the cost of the retaining wall to support the excavation they caused and also any costs to ensure that the previous retaining wall erected by the adjoining owner (A) is adequately supported.

-However, under the Development Regulations 2008, the existing fill retaining wall should have been built to allow for some excavation on the adjoining property.
-If this did not happen and stabilizing work is needed, B may be able to argue that A should contribute to the cost of this work.
+The existing fill retaining wall should have been built to allow for some excavation on the adjoining property.
+If this did not happen and stabilising work is needed, B may be able to argue that A should contribute to the cost of this work.

-Who is responsible to maintain a retaining wall?
+Who is responsible for maintaining a retaining wall?

-Where both parties benefit from the existence of the retaining wall, as in example 1 above, then it is reasonable that both parties will contribute to the maintenance of the retaining wall according to the proportion of the benefit they receive.
+Where both parties benefit from the existence of the retaining wall, as in the Example 1 diagram, then it is reasonable that both parties will contribute to the maintenance of the retaining wall according to the proportion of the benefit they receive.
 However, over time and as properties change hands, it can be difficult to know what the gradient of the natural ground level was, who actually altered it, and to what extent.
-While councils may need to give approval for repairs, it is not the role of councils to determine the proportion of benefit and consequent apportionment of costs.
+While relevant planning authorities may need to approve repairs, it is not the role of such authorities to determine the proportion of benefit and consequent apportionment of costs.

-If the erection of the retaining wall is due to solely to one neighbour affecting the natural state of the land, as in examples 2 and 3 above, then the party affecting the natural state of the land is responsible for repairs and maintenance.
-That is, each owner (and subsequent owner of that property) is responsible to maintain the wall that benefits them.
+If the erection of the retaining wall is due solely to one neighbour affecting the natural state of the land, then the party affecting the natural state of the land is responsible for repairs and maintenance.
+That is, each owner (and subsequent owner) of that property is responsible for maintaining the wall that benefits them.

 The duty to minimise damage